What Is Career Counseling? And How to Know When You Need It

 How to find your career counselor

 Once you decide you’re ready for career counseling, the next thing to do is find your counselor.
-Follow the steps below to streamline your process:
+Beyond searching for “career counselors near me,” you can also follow the steps below to streamline your process:

 Determine your counseling objectives.

 • What do you want to get out of having a career counselor?
-Consider possible outcomes, such as identifying a new career path, feeling more confident, or finding your dream job.
+Consider possible outcomes, such as identifying a new career path, pursuing career advancement opportunities, feeling more confident, or finding your dream job.

 • What kind of program would you like to join?
-This might be hiring a counselor for a single private session, signing up for ongoing sessions on a regular basis, or joining an online or onsite counseling program.
+You could hire a counselor for a single private session, sign up for ongoing sessions regularly, or join an online or onsite counseling program.

 • What do you want to experience while in a program?
 Examples could include exploratory exercises or taking creative approaches to charting a career path.